Hokkaido Back Country Skiing: Mt. Shakotan (Fumi Route)

 Mt.
 Shakotan spring back country skiing (Hokkaido, Japan)

 The very well kept hut at Mt.
 Shakotan would be an excellent place to stay a night.
-I’ve not stayed there myself (EDIT: I’ve now stayed there – it is great), but the place is free to use.
+I’ve not stayed there myself, but the place is free to use.
 There is a kerosene heater and some simple futons for bedding, and will sleep up to 20 people.

 We stopped to use the toilet, and then carried on, those with skins set out on skis, and us two on foot carried on in our boots.
 We were carrying snowshoes but the snow was packed enough not to need them.